Skip to main content

 • The max value of each resource in the last model should be MaxInt64.

-• The resource types of each models should be the same.
+• The resource types of each model should be the same.

-• Model intervals for resources must be contiguous and non-overlapping.
+• Model intervals for resources must be contiguous and non-overlapping from low-grade to high-grade models.

-For example: there is a cluster resource model below:
+For example, a customized cluster resource model is given below:

 resourceModels: